nathaneltitane/dextop/README.md

   - ~/.bash_logout       → ~/.local/bin/bash-logout
   - ~/.bash_profile      → ~/.local/bin/bash-profile

+### Customization:

 **All of the above files can be changed or customized and serve as a good base to start if there are no configurations or preferences already set.**

+**You can modify any of the other scripts and utilities as well,  AT YOUR OWN RISK!**
+**Any modification of the Dextop setup routine scripts implies you are fully aware of potential breakage and the consequences of doing so:**
+**Any bug report that stems from such action will be acknowledged and will be closed immediately!**

 ### Environment: